newrelic/entity-definitions/README.md

     attributeNameC:
 ```

-An example of this is `INFRA-CONTAINER` where the tag `container.state` will always display the last state (`RUNNING`, `STOPPED`, etc..) instead of a list of all the states the entity has gone through.
+An example of this is `INFRA-CONTAINER` where the tag `container.state` will always display the last state (`running`, `stopped`, etc..) instead of a list of all the states the entity has gone through.

 #### Golden tags